-It's now compulsory to wear a face mask on public transport and other enclosed spaces
+It's compulsory to wear a face mask on public transport, shops and other enclosed spaces

-On Monday June 15, some non-essential shops and more schools opened.
-This inevitably means more people will be using public transport, so the government has made it compulsory to wear a face mask while travelling.
+More people have started using public transport, going to shops and other public places, and the government has made it compulsory to wear a face mask while doing all these things.
 (Young children, anyone with breathing difficulties and disabled people are exempt from this for obvious reasons.)

-We're very happy to be able to social-distance-meet up to six friends and spend more time outside now, but also cautious about preventing a second wave.
-Luckily, last month the government released a set of detailed guidelines on how to help stop the spread of coronavirus when you’re outside of the house.
+We're happy to be able to social-distance-meet friends and spend more time outside, but we should all be cautious about preventing a second or third wave.
+Luckily, in July the government released a set of detailed guidelines on how to help stop the spread of coronavirus when you’re outside of the house.

 What does a face mask do, exactly?